Chrysler's new minivan bets on a millennial baby boom

-DETROIT - Jan 11 (Reuters) - Fiat Chrysler Automobiles NV on Monday will take the wraps off its next-generation minivan, betting that a sleeker design and a plug-in hybrid model will appeal to a wave of young Americans having babies and revive a product line that suffered a 30 percent sales slump last year.
+DETROIT - (Reuters) - Fiat Chrysler Automobiles NV (FCHA.MI) (FCAU.N) on Monday will take the wraps off its next-generation minivan, betting that a sleeker design and a plug-in hybrid model will appeal to a wave of young Americans having babies and revive a product line that suffered a 30 percent sales slump last year.

 The new Chrysler Pacifica minivan is targeting two main buying groups: the 75 million or so millennials - born in the 1980s and 1990s - which are starting to form families, and baby boomers eager to haul around grandchildren.
 The U.S. Census Bureau forecasts that by 2025, the United States will have 4 million more children under 13 years old.